Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Method

 We aim to demonstrate the importance of predicting ideal confidence levels by integrating our trajectory predictor with an uncertainty-aware planner.
 The goal of the planner is to output the best control action at each time step $t$, denoted by $u_t$, given the dynamic of the system and a set of constraints.
 We employ MPC as our planning framework since its flexibility in defining stage costs and constraints allows the planner to take advantage of the predicted distribution and avoid collision.
 The following optimization problem formulates an uncertainty-aware variant of MPC, which we use to highlight the importance of ideal confidence levels.
 To account for uncertainty in human position predictions, we adopt the collision avoidance constraint from \cite{Du2011} to ensure the MPC respects a minimum collision probability threshold, $p_{col}$, alongside a minimum required distance between robot and pedestrians, $d_{safe}$.

-In Eq. \ref{eq:MPC}, $H$ is the planning horizon, $N_t$ is the number of pedestrians, and $r_t$ is the robot position at time step $t$. $Q_u$, $Q_{MD}$, $Q_P$ and $Q_H$ are weights for control effort, Mahalanobis distance cost, stage goal cost, and terminal cost, respectively. $d^{ED}_{t,i}$ is the Euclidean distance between pedestrian $i$ and robot at $t$. $r_{rob}$ and $r_{ped}$ are the robot and pedestrians' radii and $A_{col} = \pi(r_{rob} + r_{ped})^2$ is the area of the safety zone around the robot that pedestrians must avoid to prevent collisions. $p_{goal}$ is the robot's goal position.
+In Eq. \ref{eq:MPC}, $H$ is the planning horizon, $N_t$ is the number of pedestrians, and $p_t$ is the robot position at time step $t$. $Q_u$, $Q_{MD}$, $Q_P$ and $Q_H$ are weights for control effort, Mahalanobis distance cost, stage goal cost, and terminal cost, respectively. $f(p_t,u_t)$ denotes the robot dynamics, which is set to unicycle model. $d^{ED}_{t,i}$ is the Euclidean distance between pedestrian $i$ and robot at $t$. $r_{rob}$ and $r_{ped}$ are the robot and pedestrians' radii and $A_{col} = \pi(r_{rob} + r_{ped})^2$ is the area of the safety zone around the robot that pedestrians must avoid to prevent collisions. $p_{goal}$ is the robot's goal position.